Tiny Forest West Pymble

 • No overhead infrastructure: trees could grow to 20m+.

-• A site that is not causing obstruction to people’s right of way (the forest becomes very dense and impassable unless a specific pathway is incorporated into the design).
+• Does not cause obstruction to people’s right of way (the forest becomes very dense without a specific pathway).

-• Site should not be designated as sensitive in any way, eg. Ramsar site etc.
+• Should not be designated as sensitive in any way, eg. Ramsar site

-• Site should be an open area (we do not want to remove trees to plant new ones!), some scrub or low vegetation is fine, as are trees on the edge of the proposed site as these could potentially be incorporated into the design.
+• Should be an open area (we do not want to remove trees to plant new ones!), scrub or low vegetation is fine.

-• The forest should be as compact as possible and is not suitable for using as hedging.
+• Forest should be as compact as possible and is not suitable for using as hedging.

-• Paths and an open classroom can be included into the design.
+• Paths and open classroom can be included in design.

-• The forest is fenced while the site is being prepared (for safety) and with logs or other natural fencing for at least the first 2 years.
-In West Pymble the fencing will be removed as soon as planted out and only the logs will remain.
+• Forest can be fenced while the site is being prepared (for safety) and with logs or other natural fencing for at least the first 2 years.

-Council is working with Earthwatch Australia in partnership with Bupa to establish our first Tiny Forest at West Pymble Village Green.
+Council is working with Earthwatch Australia in partnership with Bupa to establish our first Tiny Forest.

 Earthwatch is currently working with Councils at Lake Macquarie, Adelaide and Monash.
 Tiny forests have also been built all around the world, but the Ku-ring-gai Tiny Forest will be the first in Sydney!